MilesMcBain/breakerofchains/README.md

 any `%%` infix, and any math/logic infix.
 So you can break `ggplot2` layers chained with `+` this way too.

+Base pipe: `|>` has been tested with chain breaking and works in R-devel.
+But let’s see the final release implemention before we declare base pipe is supported.

 ## Stored result `.chain`

 By default the result of the last broken chain is saved in your